bilboy64/DSP/README.md

 Experimental repository containing some basic signal operations, such as creation, normalization, producing sound, extracting harmonics etc. Specifically, notebook is divided into the following parts:

 - Noise signal generation
-- Random sinusoidal signal generation generation
+- Random sinusoidal signal generation
 - A basic additive synthesis example using a sinusoidal signal
 - A basic additive synthesis example using a sinusoidal signal, producing an organ-like sound.
 - Application of Fourier transform on previous signal